MatthieuBruh/h3_Attaaack/readme.md

 An attacker can for example send an email to a victim to ask him about who is in charge of paying invoices.
 So that, he can send a fake invoice by pretending to be someone else.

 When an attacker is gathering information about a victim, he can do it with several sub-techniques, such as *[spearphishing Attachment](https://attack.mitre.org/techniques/T1598/002/)*.
 Indeed, an attacker can send a file to a victim and giving him a reason to fulfil a document.
 Of course, the document is a pretext to take information from a victim.
 The excuse of an emergency case is often used to hurry the victim, in order to make it less vigilant.
+It is also possible that an attachment contains a malicious software that will be installed automatically when the file is executed/opened.

 We can imagine that an attacker could pressure his victim to fill in a document that is supposedly urgent for a customer of the company.

 ### Define procedure, and give an example of each.
+We can define a procedure as how does an attacker/threat actor implement a technique or sub-technique to achieve his goal.

+For example, an attacker wants to steal some information about an entity, for that, he wants to use a Trojan (malicious software).
+To install the Trojan inside the victim's computer, he can use the sub-technique of *[spearphishing attachment](https://attack.mitre.org/techniques/T1598/002/)*.
+It is the case of *[Astaroth](https://attack.mitre.org/software/S0373/)* that uses email to send malicious attachments to their victims.

 <br>